penguin-cmyk/external.asm/README.md

 **A work-in-progress external for Roblox written entirely in x86_64 assembly using the NASM compiler.**
 This project is purely experimental and is not intended for practical use.

+I AM CURRENTLY REWRITING THIS since the current source is a bit messed up

 ---

 ## 🛠 Requirements